-The International Equity ADR composite rose 9.2% in the quarter, beating the benchmark's 6.4% gain.
-Most of the outperformance was due to individual security selection, although sector allocation was also a positive contributor to returns.
+The EAFE Equity composite rose 9.0% in the quarter, beating the benchmark's 4.9% gain.
+Most of the outperformance was due to individual security selection, although allocation was also a positive contributor to returns.
 Similar to the first half of the year, companies with strong quality and growth attributes outperformed, especially e-commerce retailers and semiconductors in the IT space.
 In contrast, slower-growing banks and energy companies underperformed as the impact of the pandemic continues to stress their business models.
 Not all cyclical sectors lagged, however, as Industrials and Materials stocks posted strong returns in the quarter.

 Still, the majority of the outperformance was due to our IT holdings, especially those within the semiconductor industry.
-Taiwan-based semiconductor manufacturer TSMC led the way after Intel announced delays in producing its 7 nanometer processors, increasing the likelihood that Intel will outsource their fabrication to TSMC.
-Infineon Technologies, a Germany-based maker of semiconductors chiefly used in cars, surged in the quarter amid evidence that automobile production was pulling out of its pandemic-induced swoon.
+Taiwan-based Semiconductor manufacturer TSMC led the way after Intel announced delays in producing its 7 nanometer processors, increasing the likelihood that Intel will outsource their fabrication to TSMC.
+Infineon, a Germany-based maker of semiconductors chiefly used in cars, surged in the quarter amid evidence that automobile production was pulling out of its pandemic-induced swoon.
 In addition, the company posted strong results for the second quarter and management raised its expectation for near-term sales and profitability.

+A recent addition, Dutch payment processor Adyen, contributed to strong outperformance in IT sector.
+The company has ramped up hiring to take advantage of swelling demand for its services.

-A recent addition to the portfolio, Dutch payment processor Adven, also contributed to strong outperformance in the IT sector.
-The company has ramped up hiring efforts in order to take advantage of swelling demand for its services as COVID-19 continues to accelerate the adoption of online payments.
-Russian internet search firm Yandex drove outperformance of the Communication Services sector after the company announced its acquisition of TCS Group, a leading financial technology company.
-The market welcomed this deal since the addition of a digital consumer lender to Yandex's e-commerce platform seemed a natural fit, although we note that this combination now puts the company in the crosshairs of Sberbank, Russia's largest and most profitable bank.
+A recent addition to the portfolio, Dutch payment processor Adyen, also contributed to strong outperformance in the IT sector.
+The company has ramped up hiring efforts in order to take advantage of swelling demand for its services as COV-ID-19 continues to accelerate the adoption of online payments.

+Swiss contract pharmaceutical manufacturer Lonza again helped returns in the Health Care sector due to continued optimism surrounding a potential COVID-19 vaccine from its strategic partner Moderna.

 Capital goods companies Kubota and Atlas Copco were major contributors to performance in Industrials as demand for industrial equipment steadily improved towards the end of the quarter.

 The portfolio's underweight in Consumer Discretionary was the largest detractor from relative returns.
-We owned smaller positions relative to the benchmark in e-commerce retailers like Alibaba and had no direct exposure to the recovering automobile segment.
+We owned smaller positions in e-commerce retailers and had no direct exposure to the recovering automobile segment.

 From a geographic perspective, European stocks were the primary drivers of outperformance, both within and outside the eurozone.
-While this was mostly concentrated in IT companies like Adyen and Infineon, Swiss contract pharmaceutical manufacturer Lonza drove outperformance in the Health Care sector due to continued optimism surrounding a potential COVID-19 vaccine from its strategic partner Moderna.
-Emerging Markets also contributed to outperformance due to TSMC and Yandex.
-Japan was the weakest region due mostly to drug maker Chugai Pharmaceutical, which gave up some of its year-to-date gains after a rheumatoid arthritis drug that previously showed widespread promise in treating COVID-19 symptoms was shown to help only the most critically ill patients.
+While this was mostly concentrated in IT companies like Adyen and Infineon, Swiss hearing aid manufacturer Sonova Holding added to the region's outperformance in the Health Care sector due to normalizing demand and reopening of retail chains.
+Japan was among the weakest regions due mostly to drug maker Chugai Pharmaceutical, which gave up some of its year-to-date gains after a rheumatoid arthritis drug that previously showed widespread promise in treating CO-VID-19 symptoms was shown to help only the most critically ill patients.